vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      multi-shot acquisition, each shot acquires that many sample, but pre + post must be at most 2048.

+trg-time-{su|sl|t}
+     When the trigger time is enabled, then these attributes can be used to program the trigger time.

 The Buffer
 ''''''''''